What is preterm labor?

 How is preterm labor diagnosed?

 Preterm labor can be diagnosed only when changes in the cervix are found.
-Your health care provider may perform a pelvic exam to see if your cervix has started to change.
+Your obstetrician or other health care professional may perform a pelvic exam to see if your cervix has started to change.
 You may need to be examined several times over a period of a few hours.
 Your contractions also may be monitored.

-Your health care provider may do certain tests to determine whether you need to be hospitalized or if you need immediate specialized care.
+Your obstetrician or other health care professional may do certain tests to determine whether you need to be hospitalized or if you need immediate specialized care.
 A transvaginal ultrasound exam may be done to measure the length of your cervix.
 The level of a protein called fetal fibronectin in the vaginal discharge may be measured.
 The presence of this protein is linked to preterm birth.

 If I have preterm labor, will I have a preterm birth?